Krobi23/OnlineShop-Demo/README.md

 # OnlineShop-Demo with Node.js/Express
-# Note: The UI of this project is currently only available in german
+Note: The UI of this project is currently only available in german <br>
 This project is a locally executable demo of a simple online shop, built for learning and demonstration purposes.
 The goal of this project is to showcase basic shop functionality including account creation without using an external database or backend hosting.